 In Australia, Earth Day is observed with various events and activities organized by environmental groups, schools, and communities.
 Activities include educational talks, tree-planting events, community clean-ups, conservation projects, and environmental-friendly initiatives.
 Individuals, schools, and businesses are also encouraged to make sustainable choices, reduce waste, conserve water and energy, and support renewable energy solutions.
 Earth Day takes place annually on the 22nd of April.

-Facts about World Earth Day
+Top 9 Facts for 2026 World Earth Day in Australia

 In the News and Trending in Australia for World Earth Day